jordanbray/chess_perft/README.md

 Below I compare the performance numbers (using the command 'RUSTFLAGS="-C target-cpu=native" cargo bench | python graph_benches.py') of chess, chess-move-gen, and shakmaty (lower is better).

+Very important note: chess-move-gen performs much better on Intel CPU's than listed here.
+Based on my memory, it was in the same range as 'chess', faster on some positions, but slower on others.
+I will update the performance.svg file when I have time.
+This was run on a Ryzen 5.

+I specifically ran chess-move-gen 0.6.3 to avoid the BMI2 slowdown on AMD processors that many chess programmers noticed.
+This may be handled internally by the crate - I'm not sure.

 ![Performance Numbers SVG](./performance.svg)

 If viewing on crates.io, you can view the performance numbers on https://github.com/jordanbray/chess_perft.